JohannesKonings/JohannesKonings.github.io/websites/astro/src/content/blog/2023-09-08-aws-sso-steampipe/index.md

 ## Scripts

 The other mount points are scripts and the env file.
-The first step is to set the needed env variable values and then run the script `./scripts/create-aws-config.sh` inside the container, which creates the file ~/.aws/config with SS0 session values.
+The env file contains the necessary env variables for the scripts.

 ```plain
 SSO_START_URL= # https://<your-aws-account-id>.awsapps.com/start